 Yes, if you use them correctly.
-The slow cooker cooks foods slowly at a low temperature, generally between 170° and 280° F, over several hours.
-The combination of direct heat from the pot, lengthy cooking and steam, destroy bacteria making the slow cooker a safe process for cooking foods.
+The slow cooker cooks foods slowly at a low temperature, generally between 170 and 280 degrees F, over several hours.
+The combination of direct heat from the pot, lengthy cooking and steam, destroys bacteria making the slow cooker a safe process for cooking foods.

 How much liquid do I add?

 Water or liquid is necessary to create steam.
 When cooking meat or poultry, the water or liquid level should cover the ingredients to ensure effective heat transfer throughout the crock.
 Some manufacturers of slow cookers recommend adding liquid to fill the stoneware 1/2 to 3/4 full.
 Follow the manufacturer's recipes and directions for best results.

 - Research conducted by USDA FSIS indicates it's safe to cook large cuts of meat and poultry in a slow cooker.
 Follow the manufacturer's recipes and safety guidelines.

 - Start clean.
 Start with clean hands, utensils surfaces and a clean cooker.

 - Thaw first.
 Always thaw meat or poultry before putting it into a slow cooker.
 If frozen pieces are used, they will not reach 140 F quick enough and could possibly result in a foodborne illness.

 - Preheat cooker.
 Preheat the cooker and add hot liquids, if possible.
 Preheating the crock before adding ingredients or cooking on the highest setting for the first hour will ensure a rapid heat start and will shorten the time foods are in the temperature danger zone.
 This is highly recommended when cooking meat or poultry in a slow cooker.

 - Don't cook on warm.
 Do not use the warm setting to cook food.
 It is designed to keep cooked food hot.